Andriesmenze/ComputerCraft-NTP/README.md

 # ComputerCraft-NTP
-NTP Based Time Sync API for ComputerCraft/CC:Tweaked
+NTP Like Time Sync API for ComputerCraft/CC:Tweaked